nicolas-van/simple-duration-format-specification/SPECIFICATION.md

 It is not competing with the [ISO 8601 Duration format](https://en.wikipedia.org/wiki/ISO_8601) as that specification allows to represent context-dependant durations, like civil years or months.
 The Simple Duration Format only uses the SI second as base unit.

 There has already been a number of software implementations allowing similar conversion.
-But most of them do not rely on a strict specification explaining how the format works.
-This specification aims to correct this aspect.
+But most of them do not rely on a strict specification explaining how the format works, making it impossible to have a proper cross-language support.
+This specification aims to correct that aspect.

 ### Examples